Rodrigops27/MPC-EKF4FastCharge/README.md

 # Lithium-Ion Cell-Level Optimal Fast Charge Algorithm using MPC and EKF with a Physics-Based Reduced Order Model
+This repository is distributed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

-This repository contains an implementation of a **fast-charging control algorithm** for lithium-ion cells using a **physics-based reduced-order model (ROM)**, an **Extended Kalman Filter (EKF)** for state estimation, and a **Model Predictive Controller (MPC)** with inequality constraints solved via **Hildreth’s algorithm**.
+This project is an implementation of a **fast-charging control algorithm** for lithium-ion cells using a **physics-based reduced-order model (ROM)**, an **Extended Kalman Filter (EKF)** for state estimation, and a **Model Predictive Controller (MPC)** with inequality constraints solved via **Hildreth’s algorithm**.

-The code targets an NMC30 (3.7V, 30Ah) lithium-ion cell model, developed by Prof. Gregory Plett and Prof. Scott Trimboli \[1], and demonstrates constrained MPC for safe and accelerated charging.
+The code targets the NMC30 (3.7 V, 30 Ah) lithium-ion cell, using the physics-based reduced-order model developed by Prof. Gregory Plett and Prof. Scott Trimboli \[1], and demonstrates constrained MPC for safe and accelerated charging.

 ---